-RMD 500 Statistical Methods for Research (3 credits) FCS 536 Preparation for Supervised Practice (2 credits) FCS 537 Medical Nutrition Therapy Simulation Seminar (2 credits)
+RMD 500 Statistical Methods for Research (3 credits) FCS 536 Preparation for Supervised Practice (1 credit) FCS 537 Medical Nutrition Therapy Simulation Seminar (2 credits)

-FCS 546 Graduate Supervised Practice I (1-3 credits) FCS 547 Graduate Supervised Practice II (1-6 credits)
+FCS 538 Preparation for Supervised Practice II (1 credit) FCS 546 Graduate Supervised Practice I (1-3 credits) FCS 547 Graduate Supervised Practice II (1-6 credits)

-FAMILY & CONSUMER SCIENCES (GRADUATE) COURSES FCS 532 Framing Critical Issues in FCS (3 credits)
+FAMILY & CONSUMER SCIENCES COURSES FCS 532 Framing Critical Issues in FCS (3 credits)

 Critical issues relevant to FCS will be examined through various frameworks including historical, philosophical, theoretical, political, social, and religious perspectives.
 Relationships will be drawn from the establishment of the field of home economics at the beginning of the twentieth century to the present status of family & consumer sciences in the 21st century.
 Consideration of the underpinnings of the current FCS body of knowledge will be applied to work/life responsibilities of FCS professionals and their work with, and on behalf of individuals, families, and communities.
-SP
+FA